-If planning a wedding abroad appeals to you, here’s our ultimate guide to destination weddings and everything you need to know about getting married abroad.
+If planning a wedding abroad appeals to you, here’s our ultimate guide to destination weddings, trends and everything you need to know about getting married abroad.

 Planning a Wedding Abroad: Everything You Need to Know

 Whether you plan on beach wedding in the sun, or you’re simply after booking any destination wedding abroad because it’s cheaper, we’re here to help you plan your wedding abroad.